jessicading/mergeomics/README.md

 The minimum input for this script is a list of modules.
 If the user does post-analysis of the results file where the significant modules are already extracted, a text file with only one column 'MODULE' is sufficient for this script and the script can easily be modified to allow this.
 In the script below, lines with "##" are necessary if inputting a list of already filtered modules.
 Everything after the section "Merge modules before 2nd SSEA" requires only the list of modules.

-The output module file is used as input for wKDA.
+The output module file can be used as input for wKDA.

+This step is optional.
+Sigificant modules found from MSEA can be used for wKDA (with MODULE and NODE columns where NODE are the genes).

 ### Module Merge Script
 ```R